 After meeting in court houses, fire houses, and leased quarters for several years, they built Pioneer Hall in 1868 as a meeting place and to house their extensive library.
 They were a burial society, as well.
 They provided dignified funerals for members and marched to gravesides with the departed, later purchasing a large area of the Sacramento City Cemetery.

 Existence in Sacramento in the early days was rough, rugged, and unhealthy.
-Many died by accident; some succumbed to disease, fire or flood.
+Many died by accident, some succumbed to disease, fire or flood.
 The records reveal, however, a sturdy bunch who celebrated life and became the leaders of the new community.
 Dr. John F. Morse, the Society’s president from 1857 to 1859, wrote the first history of Sacramento and built the Morse Building.
 He is also remembered for his heroic work during the cholera epidemic of 1850, during which seventeen physicians and many hundreds of other citizens died of the disease.
-The Central Pacific Rail Road Company founders Mark Hopkins and C. P. Huntington were members.
+The Central Pacific Railroad Company founders Mark Hopkins and C. P. Huntington were members.

 Through the years, the Association has been instrumental in saving Sutter’s Fort from ruin.
 Railroads spanned the continent under the direction of Pioneer members.
 The agriculture of the Sacramento Valley became the envy of the world with Association members in the vanguard.
 Sacramento became the seat of government of the State of California with members as Governors and Senators.
 Local technology, manufacture, and medicine have developed with the help of Pioneer ingenuity.
 Today members of the Association strive to continue the tradition of leadership in the community.

-Current Officers of the Sacramento Pioneer Association:
+Current Officers and Directors of the Sacramento Pioneer Association:

-Bill Schaw, President
+Bill Gould, President

-Bill Gould, Vice President
+Lori Gualco, Vice President

-Thom Gilbert, Secretary
+Thom Gilbert, Treasurer